DoctorKhan/The-Social-Game-Book/src/45_part/280_phase_zero_filter_flotilla_confirmation.md

 # Phase 0 Filter: The Flotilla Confirmation Protocol (90 Days)

+Cold Open — Confirmation Night
+“Say it to me, not the room,” Noor says.
+“I’ve seen you under stress.
+I trust your commitment.
+I confirm you.”
+My voice shakes.
+Hers doesn’t.
+We both exhale.

+Artifact: Confirmation Agenda (45 min)

+- 00:00 Arrival + breath
+- 00:05 Re-read charter (round-robin)
+- 00:15 Repair stories (2)
+- 00:25 Vouching statements (all pairs)

+Micro‑Dialogue: When a Vouch Fails
+“I can’t vouch for Tom,” Eli says, eyes on the floor.
+No gasps.
+The steward nods.
+“Thank you.
+Tom, you’re welcome to continue for another 90 days or reform a new group.
+We’ll document the repair ask.”
+Tom exhales.
+“I want to try again.”

+- 00:40 Blessing + next meeting date

 Stage 1: Solo Work (self‑selection)

 - Read this book; complete Three Doors, Strings, Three Spheres Audit